Ardpatrick House

 Ardpatrick House is a category-B-listed 18th-century country house in Ardpatrick, South Knapdale, Argyll and Bute, Scotland.

 History

 A fortified dwelling or castle previously existed upon the site, however it is not known when it was constructed.
 Upon the formation of Clan MacAlister, becoming independent from Clan MacDonald in 1493, the chief, Iain Dubh (Anglicisation: Black John), created the seat of the clan at Ardpatrick.

 The present house was built in 1769 for Angus MacAlester, 11th of Loup, by John Menelaws and Thomas Menelaws, from Greenock.
 The estate of Ardpatrick, including the cottage of Auchachoan was sold by Alexander MacAllister of Loup in 1796 to Walter Campbell of Skipness, who bought it for his son Colin Campbell.
 Ardpatrick was the seat of the Campbells of Ardpatrick until 1920.
 It was then the property of the Stewart family until 1947.
-The estate covers 1000 acres, and was offered for sale in 2004.
+The estate covers 1000 acres, and was sold in 2006 to Caledonian Trust, an Edinburgh based property company.
+In 2020, Caledonian Trust entered into an agreement to sell the estate to two private individuals.